I think boredom is greatly misunderstood. ‘Being bored’ is often listed as a top reason new runners quit running.

 Prime your thinking and let your mind wander.
 You just may surprise yourself.

-My best ideas and brainstorms come when I am bored on a run. (pro tip: have paper or a note taking app accessible – I’ve also lost many great ideas on the run when I wasn’t ready to capture my thoughts), but the magic only happens when you are ‘bored’ and you pay attention to your thoughts.
+My best ideas and brainstorms come when I am bored on a run. (pro tip: have a note taking app accessible – I’ve also lost many great ideas on the run when I wasn’t ready to capture my thoughts), but the magic only happens when you are ‘bored’ and you pay attention to your thoughts.

 What do you do when you are bored on the run?